 What is SWOLF?

-SWOLF is the easiest way to measure a swimmer’s overall efficiency, and can also be a measure of consistency.
+SWOLF is literally short for Swim Golf.
+It is simply the easiest way to measure a swimmer’s overall efficiency in the water, and can also be a measure of consistency.

 How is it measured?